sanampatel/uikit3/README.md

 ## Why?

 Bootstrap has outlived its welcome creating generic designs and is lacking in many features required for modern web builds, UIKit 3 has a great eco-system and feature rich making it a perfect modular framework, allowing you to require just what you need.

+## Issues

+If you encounter any issues in running `npm install && npm run dev` then follow [this solution](https://github.com/JeffreyWay/laravel-mix/issues/523#issuecomment-284242797)